MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/path.rst

 The opacity of the drawing can be provided to the `fillPath` method with a blending mode.

-When the drawing is done with graphic context color, the given alpha value replaces the default value (0xFF).
+When the drawing is done with graphic context color, the given alpha value replaces the default value (``0xFF``).

-When the drawing is done with a linear gradient, the given alpha is applied above each gradient colors alpha channel values(0x80 alpha value on #80FFFFFF ARGB color leads to #40FFFFFF color).
+When the drawing is done with a linear gradient, the given alpha is applied above each gradient colors alpha channel values(0x80 alpha value on ``#80FFFFFF`` ARGB color leads to ``#40FFFFFF`` color).

 The supported blending modes are:

-- SRC: The source pixels replace the destination pixels.
+- ``SRC``: The source pixels replace the destination pixels.
-- SRC_OVER: The source pixels are drawn over the destination pixels.
+- ``SRC_OVER``: The source pixels are drawn over the destination pixels.
-- DST_OVER: The source pixels are drawn behind the destination pixels.
+- ``DST_OVER``: The source pixels are drawn behind the destination pixels.
-- SRC_IN: Keeps the source pixels that cover the destination pixels, discards the remaining source and destination pixels.
+- ``SRC_IN``: Keeps the source pixels that cover the destination pixels, discards the remaining source and destination pixels.

 .. figure:: images/fillPathBlendMode.png
    :width: 300px